 Dr. Comita earned a BA in Biology and MA in Conservation Biology from the University of Pennsylvania in 1999 and a PhD in Plant Biology from the University of Georgia in 2006.
-She joined the faculty of the Yale School of Forestry and Environmental Studies in July 2014.
-Prior to that she was an assistant professor in the Department of Evolution, Ecology and Organismal Biology at The Ohio State University (2011-2014) and held postdoctoral positions at the University of Minnesota (2006-2007), the Earth Institute at Columbia University (2007-2009), and the National Center for Ecological Analysis and Synthesis (2009-2011).
+She joined the faculty of the Yale School of Forestry and Environmental Studies (now the Yale School of the Environment) in July 2014.
+Prior to that, she was an assistant professor in the Department of Evolution, Ecology and Organismal Biology at The Ohio State University (2011-2014) and held postdoctoral positions at the University of Minnesota (2006-2007), the Earth Institute at Columbia University (2007-2009), and the National Center for Ecological Analysis and Synthesis (2009-2011).

 Her work focuses on the ecological mechanisms driving patterns of diversity, dynamics, and species distributions in both pristine and human-altered tropical forests.
 Her research combines extensive field studies of forest dynamics with cutting-edge statistical techniques to produce novel insights into the processes driving tropical forest regeneration and structuring these diverse ecological communities.

 - BA, University of Pennsylvania

 Liza Comita in the News

 Do experimental drought stress and species' drought sensitivity influence herbivory in tropical tree seedlings?BIOTROPICA2022

 Turgor loss point predicts survival responses to experimental and natural drought in tropical tree seedlingsECOLOGY2022

 A decade of diversity and forest structure: Post-logging patterns across life stages in an Afrotropical forestFOREST ECOLOGY AND MANAGEMENT2022

 Shifts in taxonomic and functional composition of trees along rainfall and phosphorus gradients in central PanamaJOURNAL OF ECOLOGY2021